New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 HOW POLICYLAYER USES THIS

-Intercept enforces least privilege for MCP tool access through its fail-closed YAML policy model.
-By default, all tools are denied.
-Operators explicitly allow only the tools the agent needs, with argument constraints limiting how those tools can be used.
+PolicyLayer enforces least privilege for MCP tool access through its deny-by-default policy model.
+A grant with no policy denies every call, and the recommended default-deny starting point denies every tool until it is explicitly allowed.
+Operators allow only the tools the agent needs, with argument conditions limiting how those tools can be used.
 This inverts the default — instead of an agent having access to everything and trying to restrict it, the agent has access to nothing and must be granted specific capabilities.

 FREQUENTLY ASKED QUESTIONS